Englewood Group Calls For 'Community Cash Mob' To Help Clothing Shop Recover After Smash-And-Grab Burglary

 CHICAGO (CBS) — A South Side clothing shop is getting back to business after a break-in, and people in the Englewood community are coming to its aid.

-Someone smashed the window at Englewood Branded, a retail store at 63rd and Ashland, and stole what they could grab, but the store owner isn’t letting that bring him down.READ MORE: Bensenville Officer Shot While Responding To A Domestic Disturbance
+Someone smashed the window at Englewood Branded, a retail store at 63rd and Ashland, and stole what they could grab, but the store owner isn’t letting that bring him down.READ MORE: Mail Stolen Again From Collection Boxes At Park Ridge Post Office

 “I’m going to do the same thing I’ve been doing.
 I’m deeply rooted in the community,” owner Corie Luckett said.
 “Maybe the security measures will be a little different.
-For three years, I haven’t let my shutters down, because I wanted to show the community that I trust them.”READ MORE: Chicago Weather: Warm Weekend, Rain Returns During The Week
+For three years, I haven’t let my shutters down, because I wanted to show the community that I trust them.”READ MORE: Federal Agents Arrest 3 Men In Suspected Mexico-To-Chicago Cocaine Pipeline, Seize Private Jet

-This weekend, the Resident Association of Greater Englewood is trying to help make up for the break-in..MORE NEWS: Red Cross, Hispanic Caucus Institute Install Smoke Alarms In Little Village
+This weekend, the Resident Association of Greater Englewood is trying to help make up for the break-in..MORE NEWS: Mother Of Murder Victim Shantieya Smith Continues Search For Answers Amid Conflicting Information About DNA Sample

 They’re calling for a “community cash mob” to show up, and bring in some extra business.